Do I need to Avoid Dairy After Prostate Cancer?

 Why scientists look for patterns across many studies

-If a dietary factor has a strong effect, similar findings tend to appear repeatedly.
-When results are inconsistent, it suggests any effect is likely to be small or influenced by other factors.
+If a dietary factor has a strong effect, similar findings tend to appear across multiple studies.
+When findings vary between studies, it suggests any effect may be small or influenced by other factors.

 Another important consideration is the population being studied.
 Dietary patterns, portion sizes and food production practices can vary between countries and cultures, so findings from one population do not always translate perfectly to another.